 Those recent events only build on the long-term stress of the resurgent COVID-19 pandemic, and what seems like an unending chain of natural disasters.
 LTI has responded to those needs as well, through a partnership with Big Bend Community Based Care, in Florida’s panhandle-- still recovering from the devastation of Hurricane Michael in 2018.

 LTI provided the program with HIPAA-compliant kiosks and portals that allowed anyplace with a cellular or Internet connection to link to mental, acute and emergency care.
 The kiosks were used for nearly 3,000 child therapy sessions from October 2019 to June 2020, and allowed professionals to diagnose and care for PTSD in more than 300 children.

-Partnerships with groups like Big Bend and the the 2nd Alarm Project can leverage LTI’s telehealth services to provide a vital outlet for those wanting to connect, talk and process what’s happening internally from the comfort and safety of home.
+Partnerships with groups like Big Bend can leverage LTI’s telehealth services to provide a vital outlet for those wanting to connect, talk and process what’s happening internally from the comfort and safety of home.